 As founding editor of Dance Major Journal in 2010, Fisher has produced issues available on the Dance Department website (links below), with all issues from 2016 onward available at https://escholarship.org/uc/dmj.
 DMJ features writing by dance majors, graduate students, and guest professionals, illuminating viewpoints, research, and experiences from a dancer perspective.

-A former dancer and actor, Dr. Fisher also had careers as a travel writer, film critic, magazine editor, television critic, and media commentator for CBC radio in Canada.
-In the 1990s, she made a few unlikely comebacks in the arena of performance, appearing on the sidelines of the Kirov Ballet's Romeo and Juliet and La Bayadère, and later, ironically enough, alongside Mikhail Baryshnikov in David Gordon's "The Matter," which used La Bayadère music and was remounted for "PastForward," a White Oak Project concert in Los Angeles.
+A former dancer and actor, Fisher also had careers as a travel writer, film critic, magazine editor, television critic, and media commentator for CBC radio in Canada.
+In the 1990s, she made a few unlikely comebacks in the arena of performance, appearing on the sidelines of the Kirov Ballet's Romeo and Juliet and La Bayadère, and later, alongside Mikhail Baryshnikov in David Gordon's "The Matter," which used La Bayadère music and was remounted for "PastForward," a White Oak Project.
 She has presented papers at many professional conferences and has guest lectured for American Ballet Theatre, the National Ballet of Canada, San Francisco Ballet, and many other organizations.

-She holds the distinction of being the only self-appointed ballet coroner to hold regular inquests into the death of Giselle.
+Fisher holds the distinction of being the only self-appointed ballet coroner to hold regular inquests into the death of Giselle.